Mid Cornwall · PL25 · Cornwall Council Mid

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In St Austell, that work is shaped by the place itself — St Austell is the principal town of mid-Cornwall, historically the centre of the china clay industry and now a substantial market town with the Eden Project on its doorstep, with a building stock that leans toward Georgian townhouses and Victorian terraces in the clay villages.
+A St Austell brief starts on the street, not the screen — St Austell is the principal town of mid-Cornwall, historically the centre of the china clay industry and now a substantial market town with the Eden Project on its doorstep, with a building stock that leans toward modern Persimmon and Wainhomes estates and Victorian terraces in the clay villages.

 - Conservation Area